-Degree Courses taught in English
+Degree Courses taught in English/Russian

-The eight degree courses you see below are on offer to both local and foreign students who speak English fluently and meet the other admission requirements.
+The degree courses you see below are on offer to both local and foreign students who speak English (Russian) fluently and meet the other admission requirements.
 Each degree has its own admission requirements that you are invited to read through by following the links.
 In addition, if you are a foreign student you may want to know the special advantages that Wismar has for you.
 Please look below to learn more!

 The Master Degree Course Architecture is designed to deepen the skills acquired in the Bachelor’s degree course and to set a focus for individual professional aptitudes.
 It has a modular organization and is project-oriented.
 The Course in is very internationally focused, the lectures are offered in German as well as in English language.

 To be considered for admission, a candidate must submit proof of the following qualifications

 - Official, certified copy of original Bachelor Degree Certificate in the field of architecture, including a transcript of records of all semesters together with its certified translation into English or German.
 The grade point average must be at least 2,3 or better on the German scale.

 - Motivation letter, CV and a portfolio of previous work

 - Proof of sufficient command of German language (not necessary, only for study in German language) or proof of sufficient command of English knowledge (TOEFL 550 or IELTS